-You heard about First Look from your friends, from your photographers, or read it online.
-For anyone who comes across this article and has no idea what First Look is, it is the time when the groom first sees the bride before the ceremony.
+You heard about “First Look” from your friends, from your photographers, or read it online.
+For anyone who comes across this article and has no idea what this is, it is when the groom first sees the bride BEFORE the ceremony.
 How is it done?
 Usually, the groom waits somewhere and the bride approaches him from behind, taps on his shoulder (like the photo below), the groom turns back and sees the bride for the first time.
-We hope it makes sense to you.
+That simple!

 - You might feel awkward when you know there are cameras pointing at you and First Look breaks that magical moment.

-- Take a moment to think about yourselves.
-Is either of you emotional?
-Is either of you afraid to express yourself in front of many people?
-If you say yes to either question, First Look seems to be a better choice.
+- “Is either of you emotional?” and “Is either of you afraid to express your emotion in front of many people?”
+If you say yes to either question, First Look might be a good choice for you.